-1. WHAT A SMARTFENCE ENERGIZER CAN DO FOR YOU 4
+1. WHAT A SMARTPOWER ENERGIZER CAN DO FOR YOU4

-2. EQUIPMENT 4
+2. EQUIPMENT4

-3. INSTALLATION INSTRUCTIONS 5
+3. INSTALLATION INSTRUCTIONS5

-4. UNDERSTANDING YOUR SMARTFENCE ENERGIZER 6
+4. UNDERSTANDING YOUR SMARTPOWER ENERGIZER6

-What is Adaptive Control?
-6
+What is Adaptive Control?6

-What does Stored Energy tell you?
-6
+What does Stored Energy tell you?7

-What does Output Voltage tell you?
+What does Output Voltage tell you?7

 What does Fence Voltage tell you?
-7

-Security Option 8
+Property Protection Option9

-What does Earth Voltage tell you?
-9
+What does Earth Voltage tell you?9

-5. YOUR SMARTFENCE REMOTE 10
+5. YOUR SMARTPOWER XR1 REMOTE CONTROL1

-How to Use your Remote 10
+How to Use your Remote1

-Low Battery 10
+Low Battery1

-Energizer Standby Mode
+Energizer Standby Mode1

+6. SMARTPOWER PERFORMANCE

+Energizer Performance1

-Remote Performance 1
+Remote Control Performance1

-6. SMARTFENCE TROUBLE SHOOTING GUIDE 12
+7. SMARTPOWER TROUBLE SHOOTING GUIDE1

-GALLAGHER SMARTFENCE ENERGIZERS
+GALLAGHER SMARTPOWER ENERGIZERS

-A revolution In time saving problem prevention... profit improvement
+A revolution in time saving problem prevention... profit improvement

 Today's high performance farming demands manufacturers provide products and systems that are forever more capable and reliable, yet at the same time simpler to use.
-To meet the needs of today's farmer Gallagher bring you the Smartfence Energizer - the most technically advanced electric fence Energizer in the world.
-The use of "intelligent" technology gives this new generation Energizer the capability to not only monitor itself and your fence, but to also "intelligently" adapt power output and inform (by alarms and a liquid crystal display) whether your fence is performing adequately for good stock control.
-Your Smartfence Energizer ensures your fence system is not only more reliable but easy to operate.
+To meet the needs of today's leading farmer Gallagher bring you the SmartPower Energizer - the most technically advanced Power Fence Energizer in the world.
+The use of "leading edge" technology gives this revolutionary Energizer the capability to not only improve animal control but to ensure your fence system is more convenient and efficient to manage.

-What a Smartfence Energizer can do for you?
+What a SmartPower Energizer offers you